saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 #### Create YAML File

-In your project file (in this example we will use the Swag Labs web app you downloaded) create a directory called `.github`, then within that, create a directory called `workflows`.
+In your project file (in this example we will test against a public demo web app) create a directory called `.github`, then within that, create a directory called `workflows`.

 We will need to create a new `.yml` file [like this example](https://github.com/saucelabs-training/demo-sauce-connect/blob/main/ci-examples/githubActionsExample.yml) that is used to give instructions to Github Actions.